The Spectrum Support Program is equipped to serve a finite number of students each academic year. Visit apply for more information.

 Cross Campus Collaboration and Referral

-SSP staff work with program enrolled students and cross campus partners to facilitate the connection to appropriate resources, make targeted referrals, and provide follow-up support.
+SSP staff work with students and cross campus partners to facilitate the connection to appropriate resources, make targeted referrals, and provide follow-up support.
 Cross campus partners include: Academic Advising; Residence Life; Disability Services Office; Office of Cooperative Education and Career Services; Academic Success Center; Counseling and Psychological Services.....and more

 Customized Seminar Courses